aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

 import java.util.Arrays;
 ```

-Now that we have our packages in place, let's move on to setting up UV coordinates on a 3D object.
+Now that the packages are ready, let’s set up the UV data for a simple cube.

-## Setup UV Coordinates on a 3D Object
+## How to Create UVs on a 3D Object

-In this section, we'll guide you through the process of setting up UV coordinates on a cube using Aspose.3D.
+In this section we’ll guide you through creating UV coordinates for a cube, then attaching those coordinates to the mesh.
+The same approach can be extended to any geometry.

 ### Step 2: Create UVs and Indices